 While it may appear that God blesses some people more than others, the reality is people have different experiences based on their choices, circumstances, environment, backgrounds…etc. Therefore, there are no two persons that are identical and have the same experiences in this world.
-The element of freedom of choice plays a big role in each person’s life.
+The element of freedom of choice plays a very big role in each person’s life.

 It is impossible for humans to understand the dynamics that affect each person’s life especially because some of these dynamics are totally hidden.
 It is, therefore, impossible to determine what each person may be going through just by looking from the outside.
-People who seem blessed may actually be struggling from deep and hidden elements that is not known to us.
+People who seem blessed may actually be greatly struggling from deep and hidden elements that is not known to us.
 What seems a blessing to us may not be and visa versa.